aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/fontsettingcollection/_index.md

 ### getHtmlString() {#getHtmlString--}

+<b>@deprecated.</b> Please use the 'htmlString' property instead.
 Gets and sets the html string which contains data and some formats in this shape.

 ```javascript
 getHtmlString() : string;